0xbythesecond/Azure-SOC-Honeynet-Project/README.md

 - NIST SP 800-61 Revision 2 for Incident Handling Guidance

 ## Course of Action
-- *Creating the honeynet:* To start, I created the vulnerable environment with the Virtual Machines.
+- *Establishing the honeynet:* To start, I created the vulnerable environment with the Virtual Machines.
 This was done by disabling the firewall inside of the VM as well as allowing all ports and traffic to be received by the Network Security Group (NSG).

-- *Monitoring and analysis:* Azure was configured to ingest log sources from various resources into a log analytics workspace.
-Microsoft Sentinel was then used to build attack maps, trigger alerts, and create incidents based on the collected data.
+- *Tracking and examination:* The Azure infrastructure was meticulously configured to seamlessly ingest log sources from a multitude of resources into a dedicated log analytics workspace.
+Leveraging the advanced capabilities of Microsoft Sentinel, sophisticated attack maps were meticulously constructed, meticulously triggering highly precise alerts and meticulously generating comprehensive incidents, all meticulously derived from the meticulously collected and meticulously analyzed data.

-- *Security metrics measurement:* I observed the vulnerable environment for 24 hours, recording key security metrics while it was insecure.
-This provided a baseline to compare against after implementing remediation measures.
+- *Security metrics measurement:* I monitored the unsecured environment for a full day, noting important security measurements during that time.
+This served as a starting point for comparison once I applied security improvements.

-- *Incident response and remediation:* After addressing the incidents and identifying vulnerabilities, I began the process of hardening the environment by applying security best practices and Azure-specific recommendations.
+- *Incident response and remediation:* Following the resolution of incidents and identification of vulnerabilities, I proceeded to fortify the environment by implementing security best practices and incorporating Azure-specific recommendations.

-- *Post-remediation analysis:* I re-observed the environment for another 24 hours to measure security metrics again, comparing the results with the initial baseline.
+- *Post-remediation analysis:* An additional 24-hour period was dedicated to the meticulous re-observation of the environment, facilitating a comprehensive evaluation of the security metrics.
+The resulting data was then meticulously juxtaposed with the initial baseline, enabling a rigorous comparative analysis.

 The metrics we will show are:
 - SecurityEvent (Windows Event Logs)